 Strategies are updated each week by 12-noon (EST) on Sunday.
-We will announce any unexpected delays.
+We will announce any delays.

-Trades should be filled at mid-day on Monday (Tuesday if Monday is a holiday).
+Trades should be filled at mid-day on Monday (or Tuesday if Monday is a market holiday).

 This Strategy Profile (preview) page provides you with an introduction to our S&P 500-Equal Weight, Persistent Profits (RSP/TLT) Strategy (abbreviated as "SP500EW-PP") and a preview of its many features and benefits.
 Below on this page you'll find comprehensive data and detail charts showing this quantitative strategy's historical and recent performance, its robust performance during the Financial Crisis, information documenting its exceptionally high Risk-Adjusted Return, and a clear accounting of the significant benefits that accrue to an investor by using this investment model's systematic guidance.